 Kyoto Animation’s very own Naoko Yamada attended the screening of her latest film A Silent Voice during the Glasgow Film Festival just yesterday.
 A Q&A session was held right afterward, and since I was lucky enough to attend here is a transcript of this very interesting event.
 No spoilers, though those who have seen the film will appreciate some comments a bit more.
 Director: Naoko Yamada MC: Jonathan Clements

+Today, megax brings us a translated interview with an ex-professional animator who decided to adventure into the world of freelance illustration.
+Enjoy!
 While not directly animation, one can point out the similar necessity of time and effort into drawing illustrations.
 I felt this was an interesting view into the life of an illustrator who used to be an animator and the differences one has to have in those skill sets.
 Please enjoy reading about non, aka Nozomi Ousaka.